Ptolemy III Euergetes: Third Syrian War (246–241 BC)

 At this point however, Ptolemy III received notice that a revolt had broken out in Egypt and he was forced to return home to suppress it.
 By July 245 BC, the Seleucids had recaptured Mesopotamia.
 The Egyptian revolt is significant as the first of a series of native Egyptian uprisings which would trouble Egypt for the next century.
 One reason for this revolt was the heavy tax-burdens placed on the people of Egypt by Ptolemy III's war in Syria.
 Furthermore, papyri records indicate that the inundation of the Nile river failed in 245 BC, resulting in famine.
 Climate proxy studies suggest that this resulted from changes of the monsoon pattern at the time, resulting from a volcanic eruption which took place in 247 BC.

 After his return to Egypt and suppression of the revolt, Ptolemy III made an effort to present himself as a victorious king in both Egyptian and Greek cultural contexts.
-Official propaganda, like OGIS 54, an inscription set up in Adulis, vastly exaggerated Ptolemy III's conquests, claiming even Bactria among his conquests.
+Official propaganda, like OGIS 54, an inscription set up in Adulis and probably the copy of an inscription in Alexandria, vastly exaggerated Ptolemy III's conquests, claiming even Bactria among his conquests.
 At the new year in 243 BC, Ptolemy III incorporated himself and his wife Berenice II into the Ptolemaic state cult, to be worshipped as the Theoi Euergetai (Benefactor Gods), in honour of his restoration to Egypt of statues found in the Seleucid territories, which had been seized by the Persians.

 There may also have been a second theatre to this war in the Aegean.
 The general Ptolemy Andromachou, ostensibly an illegitimate son of Ptolemy II and the half-brother of Ptolemy III, captured Ephesus from the Seleucids in 246 BC.
 At an uncertain date around 245 BC, he fought a sea-battle at Andros against King Antigonus II of Macedon, in which the Ptolemaic forces were defeated.
 It appears that he then led an invasion of Thrace, where Maroneia and Aenus were under Ptolemaic control as of 243 BC.
 Ptolemy Andromachou was subsequently assassinated at Ephesus by Thracian soldiers under his control.